RupankarCh/my-notes/Cloud Computing/readme.md

 - **Incomplete Upload Cleanup: Automatically identifies and removes "multipart upload" fragments from failed transfers** that would otherwise incur hidden costs.
 - **Legal Holds: Capability to override deletion rules temporarily during legal proceedings** to ensure critical evidence is preserved.

+### Advanced Managed Features
+- Read Replicas: Distribute your data globally to ensure fast reads for users everywhere.
+- AI-Powered Tuning: Automatic performance optimization and bottleneck identification.
+- Security Guardrails: Private networking ensures your database is never exposed directly to the internet.
+- Storage Hyperscale: Move from gigabytes to petabytes without ever migrating your database engine.

 # Serverless computing:
 a cloud-native model where developers deploy code without managing servers, as the cloud provider automatically provisions, scales, and manages the infrastructure.

 # Networking
 Cloud networking transitions physical hardware into a Software-Defined Network (SDN).
 This allows for the creation of complex, multi-tier architectures that are highly isolated yet globally accessible.

+### Networking and Security:
+- **Virtual Private Clouds (VPC/VNet):** A logically isolated section of the cloud where you define your own IP address range, subnets, and routing tables, acting as your private data center in the sky.
+- **Load Balancing:** **Automatically distributes incoming application traffic across multiple targets(VMs or containers)** to ensure high availability and fault tolerance.
+- **DNS and Traffic Management:(Route 53 or Google Cloud DNS)** **These services translate human-readable domain names into IP addresses** and can route users based on their geographic location.
+- **Firewalls and Security Groups:** Virtual firewalls that control inbound and outbound traffic at the instance or subnet level to protect resources from unauthorized access.
+- **Private Connectivity:(AWS Direct Connect, Azure ExpressRoute)** Dedicated network links that bypass the public internet to provide a secure, high-bandwidth connection between on-premise offices and the cloud

 ## VPC (Virtual Private Cloud, Regional):
 A VPC (or VNet in Azure)  is a **logically isolated virtual network** that you define within the public cloud.
 It's your private network inside the cloud.
 It provides you with complete control over your network environment, including your **own IP address range, subnets, route tables, and network gateways**.
 A VPC is a foundational component that gives you the security and isolation you need to run your applications.
 It's like having your own private data center in the cloud.